Kat-McEldowney/Book_bans_USA/README.md

 ### Methods

 The goals of this project were to explore the latest trends in book bans across the U.S. and visualize them in an interactive dashboard with book covers as clickable buttons and a map showing the selected title's information.
+We also graphed the distribution of book bans by title and state as a bar chart.

 #### Data Sources